 The short life cycle and ability to grow large isogenic populations of worms allow for the study of multigenerational epigenetic effects readily

-We are integrating genetic, biochemical, and molecular biology tools with established high-throughput genomic and proteomic approaches to achieve a deep mechanistic understanding of the role of Argonaute-bound short RNAs in epigenetic inheritance in animals.
+We are integrating genetic, biochemical, and molecular biology tools with established high-throughput genomic and proteomic approaches to achieve a deep mechanistic understanding of the role of Argonaute-bound small RNAs in epigenetic inheritance in animals.

 We employ a wide range of cutting edge techniques to study chromatin and epigenetic regulations, which include:

-- Global Run On sequencing (GRO-seq)
+- Nascent RNAs, Global Run On sequencing (GRO-seq)

-- short RNAs and mRNAs sequencing (RNA-seq)
+- small RNAs and mRNAs sequencing (RNA-seq)

 - Chromatin immunoprecipitation sequencing (ChIP-seq)